emmawalshdev/The-Book-bar/testing.md

     - Resolution:
         - Custom Jquery was added to correct this behavior.
-        - Thank you to code institute for providing this insight as part of the Milestone Three curriculum.
+        - Thank you to the code institute for providing this insight as part of the Milestone Three curriculum.

 4. Delay on all modal pop-ups.
     - Issue: